 Joan Mellen, Author and Professor, Temple University

 JOAN MELLEN is a professor of English and creative writing at Temple University in Philadelphia.
-She is the author of twenty-two books, ranging from film criticism to fiction, sports, true crime, Latin American studies and biography.
+She is the author of twenty-four books, ranging from film criticism to fiction, sports, true crime, Latin American studies and biography.
 Her early work was about the cinema.
 Her “Women and Their Sexuality in the New Film” published in 1974, was a landmark work in feminist studies.
 Larry McMurtry pronounced it “brilliant” in his “Washington Post” review.
 Her study of the image of women in film was followed by the companion study, “Big Bad Wolves: Masculinity in the American Cinema.”
 Her book about “The Battle of Algiers,” written in 1972, has been quoted widely in connection with the events of 9/11.

 In 1972, she was awarded a prize by the Mainichi Shimbun newspaper organization in Japan.
 This led her to write five books about Japan, including “The Waves at Genji’s Door: Japan through Its Cinema,” 1976.
 Her 1981 novel, “Natural Tendencies,” is set in Japan.
 More recently, she has written two books about Japanese film for the British Film Institute, “Seven Samurai” (2002) and “In the Realm of the Senses” (2004).